Extreme Point Pursuit -- Part I: A Framework for Constant Modulus Optimization: Exact Penalization by Concavification

 To answer this question, we consider the notion of weak convexity.
 Let us provide the context.
 Let $\setD \subseteq \Rbb^n$.
 Given a scalar $\rho > 0$ and a convex set $\setX \subseteq \setD$, a function $\phi: \setD \rightarrow \Rbb$ is said to be $\rho$-weakly convex on $\setX$ if $\phi(\bx) + \rho \| \bx \|^2_2/2$ is convex on $\setX$.
 A popular subclass of weakly convex functions is the class of functions that are differentiable and have the Lipschitz continuous gradient property.
 Given a scalar $L > 0$ and a set $\setX \subseteq \setD$, a function $\phi: \setD \rightarrow \Rbb$ is said to have $L$-Lipschitz continuous gradient on $\setX$ if $\phi$ is differentiable and $\| \nabla \phi(\bx) - \nabla \phi(\bx') \|_2 \leq L \| \bx - \bx' \|_2$ for all $\bx,\bx' \in \setX$.
 We have the following result. \begin{Lemma}{\bf(\cite{drusvyatskiy2018proximal})} If $\phi: \setD \rightarrow \Rbb$ has $L$-Lipschitz continuous gradient on a convex set $\setX \subseteq \setD$, then $\phi$ is $L$-weakly convex on $\setX$.
 In particular, given any $\mu > L$, the function $\phi(\bx) + \mu \| \bx \|_2^2/2$ is strictly convex on $\setX$. \end{Lemma} In our study, we want $f$ to be weakly concave; i.e., $-f$ is weakly convex.
 By definition, if $\phi$ has $L$-Lipschitz continuous gradient on $\setX$, then $-\phi$ also has $L$-Lipschitz continuous gradient on $\setX$.
 This leads to the following important variant of Lemma~\ref{lem:cvx_push0}. \begin{Lemma} If $\phi: \setD \rightarrow \Rbb$ has $L$-Lipschitz continuous gradient on a convex set $\setX \subseteq \setD$, then $-\phi$ is $L$-weakly convex on $\setX$.
 In particular, given any $\mu > L$, the function $\phi(\bx) - \mu \| \bx \|_2^2/2$ is strictly concave on $\setX$. \end{Lemma}

 We are now ready to provide a sufficient condition under which the penalized formulation \eqref{eq:expp} gives exact penalization results for general CM problems.
 Assume the following. \begin{Asm} The objective function $f$ of the CM problem \eqref{eq:cm} has $L$-Lipschitz continuous gradient on $\conv(\setV)$. \end{Asm} Assumption~\ref{asm:Lip} is considered applicable in many applications.
 This is because any twice {\revcolor continuously} differentiable function $f$ has Lipschitz continuous gradient on a compact set, and $\conv(\setV)$ is always compact.
 The following theorem describes the exact penalization result. \begin{Theorem} Consider the CM problem in \eqref{eq:cm}.
 Suppose that Assumption~\ref{asm:Lip} holds.
-Given any scalar $\lambda > L/2$, problem \eqref{eq:expp} is an equivalent formulation of the CM problem \eqref{eq:cm} in the sense that the optimal solution sets of problems \eqref{eq:expp} and \eqref{eq:cm} are equal. \end{Theorem} As a remark, it is even possible to show that the {\em locally} optimal solution sets of problems \eqref{eq:cm} and \eqref{eq:expp} are equal for many CM sets of interest; see \cite[Theorem 2]{shao2019framework} and the remark after Lemma~\ref{lem:ep2}.
+Given any scalar $\lambda > L/2$, problem \eqref{eq:expp} is an equivalent formulation of the CM problem \eqref{eq:cm} in the sense that the optimal solution sets of problems \eqref{eq:expp} and \eqref{eq:cm} are equal. \end{Theorem} As a remark, it is even possible to show that the {\em locally} optimal solution sets of problems \eqref{eq:cm} and \eqref{eq:expp} are equal for many CM sets of interest; {\revR1color this will be described later in Section~\ref{sect:locmin}.}

 The proof of Theorem~\ref{thm:cvx_min} is as follows.
 By Lemma~\ref{lem:cvx_push}, the function $F_\lambda$ in \eqref{eq:expp} is strictly concave when $\lambda > L/2$.
 Applying Lemma \ref{lem:cvx_min} gives the desired result.